taimooralqureshi/saylani-course-assignments/README.md

-# saylani Web and Mobile development course assignments
+# Saylani Web and Mobile development course assignments

 All projects are live on : [firebase](https://taimoorqureshi-wm11606.web.app/)